GeoffAWaddington/CSI30Wiki/Modifiers.md

 WidgetEnd
 ```

 Next, you will need to actually create the touch modifier in your .zon file.
-The modifier name is not actually **Touch**; it's variable.
-The syntax for a touch modifier is **[WidgetName]Touch**.
-So the widget name in the above example was Fader1 and therefore, the modifier name for the touch message is:

 ```
-Fader1Touch+DisplayLower1
+Touch+DisplayLower1
 ```

 Which in the context of a SelectedTrackNavigator could allow us to do something like this where the track pan display always appears on the lower display, unless you're actually touching the fader, at which point, the track volume display will appear in the lower display.